 At the time, 1GB of storage space and attractive chat connections seemed very modern, unlike Yahoo or Hotmail accounts.

 As the free storage space increases, so does the number of people associated with a Gmail account.
-Gmail users can access Google Docs, Sheets, Slides, and Calendars.
+Gmail users can access Google Docs, Sheets, Slides, and Calendars by Gmaillogin.
 The account allows access to other Google apps such as Photos, Maps, and YouTube.

 Many Gmail users love the app anytime / anywhere, so they manage to send their work email to Gmail.
 This is especially common in smaller organizations where email security is especially restored.